 - Serving static files with a default server configuration file using

 BP_WEB_SERVERto select either HTTPD or NGINX.

-- Using Node Package Manager to build a React app into static files that can be served by a web server.
+- Using Node Package Manager to build a React app into static files that a web server can serve.
 Use the following steps:

 - Define a script under the